 - II.
-It is the policy of PHW that additional trigger point injections (up to four) are medically necessary when all of the following criteria are met: - A. Prior injections resulted in $\geq 50\%$ pain relief with functional improvement for ≥ 6 weeks; - B. There was a return of pain and/or deterioration following ≥ 6 weeks of improvement; - C. Injections are given in the neck, shoulder, and/or back;
+It is the policy of PHW that additional trigger point injections (up to four) are medically necessary when all of the following criteria are met: - A. Prior injections resulted in \geq 50% pain relief with functional improvement for \geq 6 weeks; - B. There was a return of pain and/or deterioration following ≥ 6 weeks of improvement; - C. Injections are given in the neck, shoulder, and/or back; - D. Injections are given at least two months apart for up to 12 months from the initial injection (maximum of six total sessions);